My finances, my projects, my life

 Transfer and capital gain tax

-Measures have also been put in place to deter ‘flipping’, the rapid purchase and sale of a property for a quick profit, introduced to curb overheating of the Luxembourg market.
-A capital gains tax applies to the sale of a property within two years, subsequently halved.
-There are also annual local property taxes that vary according to the municipality within Luxembourg.
+Measures have also been put in place to deter ‘flipping’, the rapid purchase and sale of a property for a quick profit, introduced in a bid to prevent overheating of the Luxembourg market.
+Capital gains tax applies to the sale of a property within two years, rising to five years from 2025.
+There are also annual local property taxes that vary according to the municipality within the grand duchy.

-In 2021 legislation came into force imposing a 20% real estate levy on rental income and capital gains derived from investment in property through Specialised Investment Funds, Reserved Alternative Investment Funds and other types of collective investment fund to prevent property investors using a fund structure to restrict their taxation to the fund’s annual subscription tax of up to 0.05% of its net assets.
+In 2021 legislation came into force imposing a 20% real estate levy on rental income and capital gains derived from investment in property through Specialised Investment Funds, Reserved Alternative Investment Funds and other types of collective investment fund, to prevent property investors using a fund structure to limit their taxation to the fund’s annual subscription tax of up to 0.05% of its net assets.

-Local authorities in Luxembourg are authorised to levy and collect a special annual tax on unoccupied or unused buildings and on vacant development land, in order to encourage owners to sell or rent out unused property or erect residential buildings on their land.
-In addition, the government has introduced draft legislation that would reform the country’s land tax system by creating a land mobilisation tax and a tax on the non-occupation of housing, but this has not yet been approved by parliament at the end of the first half of 2023.
+Local authorities in Luxembourg are authorised to levy and collect a special annual tax on unoccupied or unused buildings and on vacant development land, in order to incentivise owners to sell or rent out unused property or erect residential buildings on their land.

 Property and succession